-ERPD staff continue to present Effective Employee Performance Management training to prospective sworn sergeants and civilian staff who supervise sworn personnel and providing on-going advice/counsel as requested by staff.
-The ERPD proposed revisions to the course materials for this class to reflect changes to MCSO Policy and the Perform application while continuing efforts to enhance EPA quality through continued user and application support.
+ERPD staff continue to present Effective Employee Performance Management training to prospective sworn sergeants and civilian staff who supervise sworn personnel.
+As well as providing ongoing advice and counsel as requested by staff.

 Paragraph 96.
 A command-level official shall review, in writing, all Supervisory reviews related to arrests that are unsupported by probable cause or are otherwise in violation of MCSO policy, or that indicate a need for corrective action or review of agency policy, strategy, tactics, or Training.
 The commander's review shall be completed within 14 days of receiving the document reporting the event.
 The commander shall evaluate the corrective action and recommendations in the Supervisor's written report and ensure that all appropriate corrective action is taken.